 Clarissa dropped out of high school during her freshman year.
 She was pregnant with her daughter and knew she would need to focus and take care of her.
 Not long after, her brother recommended that she attend The Excel Center, a school that provides a

-Clarissa’s favorite subject – also one of her strongest – is math.
+Clarissa’s favorite subject is math.
 Even as a student, she tutored her peers who were struggling.
 Four years later, Clarissa graduated, earning her high school diploma, but she wasn’t finished with her educational pursuits.